vinsworldcom/nppTagLEET/README.md

 ## Usage

-Assing the Plugins => TagLEET => Lookup Tag menu item to a hotkey of your preference.
+Assign the Plugins => TagLEET => Lookup Tag menu item to a hotkey of your preference.
 In a source file, put the cursor on a word you would like to lookup and press the hotkey.